WeiZhou96/WeiZhou96.github.io/_pages/cv.md

 Awards
 ======
+* 2024.11  President's Fellowship, Southeast University (Only 15 recipients university-wide, the highest scholarship honor for graduate students at Southeast University)
+* 2024.05  "Outstanding Youth" Graduate Student of the Year, Southeast University (Only 10 recipients university-wide, one of the highest honors for graduate students at Southeast University)
 * 2023.10	Graduate National Scholarship (Ph.D.)
 * 2023.10	"Academic Innovation" Advanced Individual of Southeast University
 * 2023.10	First Prize of Southeast University Academic Scholarship (Rank: 1/92)